 Some causes of anaemia in infants include:

-- A genetic disorder: The sickle cell disease is a genetic disorder that destructs red blood cells (RBCs) in the bloodstream.
-RBCs transport oxygen to all the tissues in the body and the disorder makes the body’s immune system attack the healthy RBC.
-Called hemolytic anaemia, the excessive loss of RBCs is higher than the replenished cells which lead to anaemia.
+- Sickle Cell Disease: Sickle cell disease is a genetic disorder that destructs red blood cells (RBCs) in the bloodstream.
+RBCs transport oxygen to all the tissues in the body, and the disorder makes the body’s immune system attack the healthy RBC.
+Also called hemolytic anaemia, the excessive loss of RBCs is higher than the replenished cells, which lead to anaemia.

-Anaemia can be classified as a deficiency disorder when it is caused by the deficiency of Iron as a dietary nutrient.
-The red blood cells contain haemoglobin, an iron-containing protein, that carries oxygen to the different parts of the body.
-If your baby doesn’t get enough iron in food, they’ll have less red blood cells, leading to an iron deficiency anaemia.
-Babies are especially susceptible to anaemia during their growth spurts.
+Anaemia can be classified as a disorder that is caused by the deficiency of Iron as a dietary nutrient.
+The red blood cells contain haemoglobin, an iron-containing protein that carries oxygen to the different parts of the body.
+If your baby doesn’t get enough iron in food, they’ll have fewer red blood cells, leading to iron deficiency anaemia.
+Kids are especially susceptible to anaemia during their growth spurts.
 However, it should be noted that iron-deficiency anaemia doesn’t occur overnight.
 It is caused by a prolonged deficiency of iron.
 Also, deficiencies can occur due to reasons such as lesser amounts of iron in the food or blood loss in the intestinal tract.

 What Causes Low Iron in Infants?

-Deficiency of iron in infants is caused by many reasons such as:
+The deficiency of iron in infants is caused by many reasons, such as:

-- Premature birth: Full-term babies are born with iron reserves in their bodies which can last them from 4 to 6 months, on the other hand, premature babies may have reserves that could last only for about two months or so; hence they are at a higher risk of developing anaemia.
-It is seen that about 85% of premature babies below a weight of 1.5kg can develop anaemia.
+- Premature Birth: Full-term babies are born with iron reserves in their bodies which can last them 4 to 6 months.
+However, premature babies may have reserves that could last only for about two months or so; hence they are at a higher risk of developing anaemia.
+It is seen that about 85% of premature babies below a weight of 1.5 kg can develop anaemia.

-- Diabetic Mothers: Babies who are born to diabetic mothers who did not take care of it properly are at a greater risk of developing anaemia.
+- Diabetic Mothers: Babies who are born to diabetic mothers who did not take care of it properly are at a greater risk of developing anaemia (1).

-- Low birth weight: Haemoglobin levels of a mother are responsible for low birth weight and anaemia in babies; especially if the mother had been anaemic during the third trimester.
+- Low Birth Weight: The haemoglobin levels of a mother are responsible for low birth weight (2) and anaemia in babies, especially if the mother had been anaemic during the third trimester (3).

-- Introducing cow’s milk before 1 year: Babies who are introduced to cow’s milk before they are 12- months-old are at the risk of developing anaemia.
-Cow milk has low iron-content, and it also interferes with the body’s absorption of iron.
+- Introducing Cow’s Milk Before the Baby Turns 12 Months Old: Babies who are introduced to cow’s milk before they are 12 months old are at risk of developing anaemia.
+Cow milk has low iron content, and it also interferes with the body’s absorption of iron.
 Cow’s milk can also irritate the intestine’s lining and cause bleeding.

-What are the Symptoms of Iron Deficiency in Young Child?
+What Are the Symptoms of Iron Deficiency in Babies?

-Here are some of the signs of anaemia in babies:
+Here are some of the signs of anaemia in babies (4):

-- Lethargy: Anaemic babies also may have low energy and show acute drowsiness most of the times.
+- Lethargy: Anaemic babies may also have low energy and show acute drowsiness most of the time.

-- Low appetite and no interest in eating food: If your baby has anaemia, he will eat very less or not eat at all.
+- Low Appetite and No Interest in Food: If your baby has anaemia, he will eat very less or not eat at all.

-- Faster heart rate: In anaemic babies, the heart tries to pump more blood and hence beats faster with irregular beating pattern.
+- Faster Heart Rate: In anaemic babies, the heart tries to pump more blood and hence beats faster with irregular beating patterns.

-- Swelling in limbs: Some babies might have swelling in limbs, hands, and feet.
+- Swelling in the Limbs: Some babies might have swelling in the limbs, hands, and feet.

-- Pica: Pica is a condition characterized by infants craving for non-food items such as mud, chalk, metal etc. This is an important indicator of a nutrient deficiency of some sort.
+- Pica: Pica is a condition characterised by infants craving for non-food items such as mud, chalk, metal, etc. This is an important indicator of a nutrient deficiency of some sort.

 There are certain tests that can be done to diagnose anaemia in babies:

-- RBC Test: A drop of your baby’s blood is observed under a microscope to look for the low count or the small size of the RBCs.
-Counting is also done to estimate the number of new and old RBCs to determine if their production is normal.
-The percentage of blood plasma is also determined by a hematocrit test.
+- RBC Test: A drop of your baby’s blood is observed under a microscope to confirm the count or size of the RBCs.
+Usually, a low count or small size of the RBCs hints at anaemia.
+Counting is also done to estimate the number of new and old RBCs; to determine if their production is normal.
+The percentage of blood plasma is also determined by a hematocrit test (5).
 A small stool sample may also be tested to look for loss of RBC through internal bleeding.

 - Iron Test: A baby’s blood sample is tested for haemoglobin and iron levels.
-Ferritin, a protein that stores iron will also be tested.
+Ferritin, a protein that stores iron, will also be tested (6).
 Screening for a genetic disease such as sickle cell may also be done.